ZhengrongLi11/TGE-Net/README.md

 ### Text Encoder

-Download the pretrained text encoder from [Hugging Face](https://huggingface.co/pqt33/bert_model/tree/main), and place the downloaded files in the `bert_model/` directory according to the following structure.
+Download the pretrained text encoder from [Bio_ClinicalBERT](https://huggingface.co/pqt33/bert_model/tree/main), and place the downloaded files in the `bert_model/` directory according to the following structure.

 ```text
 bert_model/